Application deadline: February 3rd, 2020

 The Leverhulme Trust Doctoral Scholarship Programme in Interdisciplinary Research on Infant Development has provided 15 PhD studentships starting between 2015 and 2017.
-The Faculty of Science and Technology at Lancaster University is offering 7 more studentships during the three years thereafter.
+The Faculty of Science and Technology at Lancaster University is offering 7 more studentships linked to this Programme during the three years thereafter.

-We are now inviting applications for one fully funded Faculty of Science and Technology PhD studentships in infancy and early developmental research for entry in April 2020 (an earlier start date can be considered).
-This Faculty-funded studentship provides funding for 3.5 years and will cover UK/EU fees, together with a living stipend (approximately £14,500 per year) and access to a grant for research training support.
+We are now inviting applications for two fully funded Faculty of Science and Technology PhD studentships in infancy and early developmental research for entry in October 2020.
+These Faculty-funded studentships provide funding for 3.5 years and will cover UK/EU fees, together with a living stipend (approximately £15,000 per year) and access to a grant for research training support.
 Applicants should have an excellent undergraduate and Masters degree in Psychology or a related discipline.

 The Programme is based in the Psychology Department of Lancaster University which houses one of the largest infancy research groups in Europe, with researchers studying the cognitive, social and language development in populations ranging from foetuses to pre-school children employing a wide range of methods (e.g., eye tracking, EEG, computational modelling, NIRS).